thisdougb/thisdougb.github.io/wewerepromisedjetpacks.md

 I don't know any project management tools that fit the bill.
 So, to move forward, I will create one.
-Without motivation my current prototype will never make it live.
+With sustained motivation my current prototype will make it to launch.
 Which makes this the most important thing right now.

 Without a co-founder, gumption traps are fatal.